ROI of Customer Service: How Much Is Good Support Really Worth?

 - Customer retention: customers staying with the company because of great support.

 - “Sales”: customer service acting as marketing by providing an awesome support experience that people want to share with others.

 These are all direct results, which are made up of other, smaller customer service metrics that indicate improvement:

 - Net Promoter Score

 - Cost per contact

 Deciding which customer service metrics to look at and which indicators are the best ones to determine success depends on your company.

-We’ve written a post about some of these here.
 Walk yourself (and your team) through your company numbers as well as customer service metrics, and identify the ones that: